moshix/BITNETServices/README.md

 <br>
 This is an implementation of relay chat for funetnje, or #unixnje or Sine Nomine Associates NJE NJE serves on Linux.
 <br>
-It does all the things that RELAY CHAT on MVS 3.8 does, including throttling, loop detection and user to user direct messagging.
+It does all the things that RELAY CHAT on MVS 3.8 does, including throttling, loop detection and user to user direct messagging. <br>
+It requires bash v4.2 or greater.
+In this source code I use bash v5.10 but it's equivalen to v4.2.69 for the purposes of this program.

 <br><br>
 RELAY CHAT History